git-pull/tao-of-tmux/manuscript/00-foreword.md

 the scenes.
 You'll think of tmux differently, and may be impressed that a client-server architecture could be presented so seamlessly to end users.

-[*Sessions*](#sessions) are the containers holding your tmux windows.
-You'll learn what a session is and how it helps organize your workspace in the terminal.
-You'll learn how to manipulate and rename your session.
+[*Sessions*](#sessions) are the containers holding windows.
+You'll learn what sessions are and how they helps organize your workspace in the terminal.
+You'll learn how to manipulate and rename and traverse sessions.

 [*Windows*](#windows) are what you see when tmux is open in front of you.
 You'll learn how to rename and move windows.

 [*Panes*](#panes) are a terminal in a terminal.
 This is where you get to work and do your magic!
-You'll learn how to create, delete, move between, and copy and paste between panes.
+You'll learn how to create, delete, move between, and resize panes.

 [*Configuration*](#config) discusses customization of tmux via keybindings and status line behavior.
 You'll even learn how to show your CPU and